Skip to Main Content

 Companies will likely need to adjust their DEI programs to ensure they are race-neutral on their face.
 This might involve focusing on broader criteria like socioeconomic backgrounds or educational experiences from disadvantaged backgrounds.
 The emphasis may shift towards creating a more inclusive workplace culture and ensuring equal opportunities for advancement for all qualified candidates regardless of race.

 Employer DEI programs with quotas and metrics flipped the middle finger at the Rule of Law in this country, such as Title VII of the 1964 Civil Rights Act and The Civil Rights Act of 1866, 42 U.S.C. § 1981.
-Quit literally, corporate DEI programs shot out of the gate with racial quotas and race baiting challenges that White/Caucasian employees were inherently racist.
+Quite literally, corporate DEI programs shot out of the gate with racial quotas and race baiting challenges that White/Caucasian employees were inherently racist.
 Some readers may be offended by this view, which is not mine, yet this is what many employees have shared with me regarding DEI programs instituted over the past few years.

 In a recent WSJ article titled Reports of DEI’s Death Are Greatly Exaggerated, the author discussed how DEI programs use faulty Implicit Bias Testing with employees.
 If you are curious whether you hold an implicit “racial” bias, Harvard University (yes, the very institution which was the focus of the U.S. Supreme Court’s attention in the SFFA case) has an Implicit Bias Test that you can take to determine if you hold a race bias (there are tests for many forms of bias).
 You may feel uncomfortable about how this test makes you select an answer you would not otherwise choose because it offers no other options.
 You may feel a bit taken advantage of by the test and how it forces an answer on you that you may disagree with.
 How is this test legitimate?
 It’s not and that is the point of the WSJ article.